gatherworkshops/Building-with-jQuery/slideshow/webfoundations/who-owns-the-web.md

 # Who owns it all?

 Note:
-So who owns the internet?
+So who owns the Internet?

 And who owns the web?